Amanita ovoidea: Description

+Similar species

 Amanita proxima, a poisonous species containing allenic norleucine, is very similar to A. ovoidea.
 It is separated by the deep ochraceous to russet-orange colour of its volva, the persistent pendulous ring on the stipe, and the smooth cap margin, without vellar remains.
 A. proxima is found in the same habitats as A. ovoidea, and can cause cytolytic hepatitis and acute renal failure.

+It is also similar to all-white, deadly poisonous Amanita species such as A. virosa and A. verna.

-Habitat and ecology
+Distribution and habitat

+Native to Europe, it is found on plains as well as mountains in the Mediterranean region.

 Amanita ovoidea is a symbiotic fungus, forming mycorrhizal associations with pine trees, as well as evergreen and deciduous oaks.
 It is found in coniferous forests, deciduous forests, coastal regions, mountains, roadsides and grassy areas, growing on limy, sandy and alkaline soils.
+The mushroom grows semi-buried in the ground, and collected specimens are often covered with sand.

+Conservation

 In Bulgaria, the species is in danger due to habitat loss caused by selective logging, human settlements and natural causes like acid rain and soil pollution.

-This mushroom grows semi-buried in the ground, and because of that, when someone collects this mushroom, it is usually covered with sand.

-Edibility/Toxicity
+Edibility

 The edibility of Amanita ovoidea is dubious.
 In the past, the fungus has been reported as "edible" in some books and "poisonous" in others.
-Moreover, it can easily be confused with other all-white, deadly poisonous Amanita species, such as Amanita virosa, Amanita verna and, in particular, Amanita proxima.
+Moreover, it can easily be confused with other all-white, deadly poisonous Amanita species, such as A. virosa, A. verna and, in particular, A. proxima.
 In southern France, some people were inflicted with acute kidney injury because they accidentally consumed A. proxima, mistaking it for A. ovoidea.
 Similar cases of poisoning have also been reported from Cyprus.

-A study on the minerals in fungi from northwest Turkey, including this species, concluded A. ovoidea was safe to eat and could fulfill nutritional needs.
+A 2008 study on the minerals in fungi from northwest Turkey, including this species, concluded that A. ovoidea was safe to eat and could fulfill nutritional needs.